Martingale driven BSDEs, PDEs and other related deterministic problems: Proof of Theorem and related technicalities

 Picking $\lambda = 2K^Y+1+K^Z$ and using Lemma \ref{ZinL2}, this gives

 for some $C>0$.
 Since $\hat V$ is bounded, there is a constant $C'>0$, such that for any $t\in[0,T]$

-By Hypothesis \ref{HypBSDE} and since we assumed $Y_0\in L^2$ and $M\in\mathcal{H}^2$, the first four terms on the right-hand side are integrable and we can conclude by Lemma 3.16 in \cite{paper1preprint}. \\ \\ An analogous proof also holds on the interval $[s,T]$ taking into account Remark \ref{BSDESmallInt}.
+By Hypothesis \ref{HypBSDE}, $Y_0\in L^2$ and $M\in\mathcal{H}^2$, the first four terms on the right-hand side are integrable so that we can conclude by Lemma 3.18 in \cite{paper1preprint}.

+An analogous proof also holds on the interval $[s,T]$ taking into account Remark \ref{BSDESmallInt}.
 In particular, if $(U,N)$ is the unique solution of $BSDE(\xi,\hat{f},V,\hat{M})$ then $(U,N - N_s)$ is a solution on $[s,T]$.
 The final statement result follows by the uniqueness argument of Remark \ref{BSDESmallInt}. \end{proof}

 \begin{notation} Let $\Phi: L^2(d\hat V\otimes d\mathbbm{P})\times\mathcal{H}^2_0$ be the operator introduced in Notation \ref{contraction}.